nekrut/BMMB554/hugo/content/post/topic5.md

 # Next

 Enough theory for now.
-Next time we are start handling actual data...
+Next time we will start handling actual data...